-Most interesting wonders of Kermadec Islands
+Wonders of Kermadec Islands

 Kermadec Islands are unique due to extreme volcanic and earthquake activity and many endemic species of plants and animals.

-These islands represent summits of volcanoes lined along a deep oceanic trench.
+These islands are summits of volcanoes that are lined along a deep oceanic trench.
 Here oceanic earth crust slips under the Kermadec islands with an amazing speed.
 As a result here are located several quite active volcanoes and the largest island – Raoul Island – experiences almost daily earthquakes.
 These are the main reasons why islands are not inhabited by people.
 Maori lived here for a short time in the 14th – 15th centuries (there have been found stone adzes left by them) but left – most likely due to the catastrophic eruption.

-White people did not have any more success – volcanoes, remoteness of the islands and earthquakes have repeatedly driven away any inhabitants.
+White people did not have any more success – volcanoes, the remoteness of the islands and earthquakes have repeatedly driven away any inhabitants.

 Please add some markers to your posts before using this shortcode.

 Curtis Island Volcano